apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  * [A, ENG) includes: {A, DA, E1, E2}.
  * etc...

-So, for an administrator to be able to target a role in one of the specified APIs above, at least one of their activated admin roles must pass the role range test.
-There are currently two roles created by the security policy in this project, that are excluded from this type of check: fortress-rest-admin and fortress-core-super-admin
+ For an administrator to be authorized to target an RBAC role in one of the specified APIs listed above, at least one of their activated ADMIN roles must pass the role range test.
+There are currently two roles created by the security policy in this project, that are excluded from this type of check:
+ *fortress-rest-admin* and *fortress-core-super-admin*.

  Which means they won't have to pass the role range test.
 All others use the range field to define authority over a particular set of roles, in a hierarchical structure.

 3. Some APIs on the AdminMgr do organization checks, matching the org on the admin role with that on the target.
 There are two types of organziations, User and Permission.

  For example, de/assignUser(User, Role) will verify that the caller has an admin role with a matching user org unit (UserOU) on the target role.

  There is similar check on grant/revokePermission(Role, Permission), where the caller must have activated admin role matching the perm org unit (PermOU), corresponding with permission being targeted.

  The complete list of APIs that enforce range and OU checks follow:

 | API                            | Validate UserOU  | Validate PermOU | Range Check On Role |
 | ------------------------------ | ---------------- | ----------------| ------------------- |